timemates/rrpc-kotlin-docs/README.md

-## RSP Documentation
+## rRPC Documentation
-This repository contains documentation for the RSP framework written with Writerside.
+This repository contains documentation for the rRPC framework written with Writerside.
 Link for documentation – https://rsp.timemates.org